PurpleHattt/tools/README.md

 # applications.py
-Automatic of best tools for hacking.
+Automatic installation of best tools for hacking.